Fliki1/Occorrenze-Metodi-e-Istanze/README.en.md

 ## Structure
 The _src_ folder includes:
 * [Comment](./src/Comment.py) detect the presence of comments in modified .java files.
-These will be properly filtered, removing only the parts of no interest
+They will be properly filtered, removing only the parts of no interest
 * [ManageDataset](./src/ManageDataset.py) contains methods for managing and updating support datasets (dataset/variables/methods)
 * [Parse](./src/Parse.py) splits each line of modified code into tokens